-Notably, the CFAA does not prevent broadcasters or other publishers from using a smartphone app or other online service to collect and share personal information.
+Notably, the CFAA does not prevent companies from using a smartphone app or other online service to collect and share personal information.
 Rather, it focuses on whether such collection exceeds authorized access and amounts to fraud.

 Authors

 Ari Meltzer Partner 202.719.7467 ameltzer@wiley.law